 - Aiming to beat last sessions velocity or stay above the rolling 30 day average for velocities serves as a great yard stick to be constantly improving.

-One of our free coaching resources is a mobile-friendly spreadsheet for logging all your lifting data to help your athletes understand their daily lifting velocities within the context of their last session and their rolling averages.
-Get your free copy here.
+One of my free coaching resources is a mobile-friendly spreadsheet for logging all your lifting data to help your athletes understand their daily lifting velocities within the context of their last session and their rolling averages.

-- Green: If warm ups are all >95%* then progress as planned
+- Green: If warm ups are all >95% of the 30-day average then progress as planned

 - Orange: If warm up sets are 85-95% repeat the last sessions numbers